RocketMan/solaris-ports/components/desktop/epiphany/README.md

 from this repo, in place of webkitgtk4 from the Solaris userland gate.
 In addition, you will need `libdazzle`, also found in this repo.

+By default, this package depends on the icu from the userland gate.
+If you are running under 11.3 and have dependencies on the existing icu, then build the [icu-gcc](../../icu-gcc) in this repo and uncomment the relevant lines in the Makefile to use it.

 Performance is decent relative to Firefox.
 Compare the results of the JetStream test: